Consistency of New CDF-II W Boson Mass with 123-Model: Introduction

 where $\alpha_0$ is the fine structure constant at the Thomson limit, $\theta_w$ is the Weinberg angle, $m_Z$ is the Z gauge boson mass, and $s_x\,(c_x)$ stands for $\sin{\it x}\ (\cos{\it x})$.\\ The same formalism can, moreover, be used to study the effective weak mixing angle, $\sin^2\theta_{\rm{eff}}$, using the following relation:

-The SM values that we used in our calculation are listed in Ref. \cite{ParticleDataGroup:2020ssz}.
-Analytic expressions for $S$, $T$, and $U$ parameters in the \ott model will be discussed below in Sec.\ref{STU_formule}.
-The remaining sections are organized as follows : The \ott model is described in great length in Sec. \ref{sec:123model}, theoretical constraints are referred to in Sec. \ref{subsec:theo-const} and experimental requirements are evoked in Sec. \ref{results}.
-Our main results are discussed in Sec. \ref{results}.
-We conclude in Sec. \ref{conclusion}.
+wherein the SM values used are listed in Ref. \cite{ParticleDataGroup:2020ssz}.
+The rest of the paper is organized as follows.
+In Sec. \ref{sec:123model}, we describe in great length the \ott model, and then explain the theoretical investigations applied to its parameter space in Sec. \ref{subsec:theo-const}.
+In Sec. \ref{STU_formule}, we highlight the new physics contribution to $S$ and $T$ oblique parameters.
+Based on these consideration, our main results are discussed in Sec. \ref{results} and finally, we summarize our conclusions in Sec. \ref{conclusion}.